nategood/httpful/src/Httpful/Handlers/README.md

 # Handlers

 Handlers are simple classes that are used to parse response bodies and serialize request payloads.
-All Handlers must extend the `AbstractHandler` class and implement two methods: `serialize($payload)` and `parse($response)`.
+All Handlers must extend the `MimeHandlerAdapter` class and implement two methods: `serialize($payload)` and `parse($response)`.
 Let's build a very basic Handler to register for the `text/csv` mime type.

     <?php

-    class SimpleCsvHandler extends \Httpful\Handlers\AbstractHandler
+    class SimpleCsvHandler extends \Httpful\Handlers\MimeHandlerAdapter
     {
         /**
          * Takes a response body, and turns it into